July 12, 2021

 There are certain singers who seem able to rise to even the most formidable challenges in any role in their vocal category.
 Castronovo is one of those singers.
 Vocally the American tenor navigates with perfect ease, thanks to masterful control of his instrument.
 He combines superb technique with passionate dedication to every character he portrays.

-In 2021/22, Lyric will welcome Castronovo back to our stage as one of opera’s most endearing characters — the naïve young Nemorino in The Elixir of Love.
-You can expect an entrancing performance of Donizetti’s music (including the world-famous aria “Una furtiva lagrima”) from Castronovo, and you can also expect him to dazzle audiences with his terrific sense of bel canto style and the charisma he brings to all his roles.
+In the 2021/22 Season, Lyric welcomed Castronovo back to our stage as one of opera’s most endearing characters — the naïve young Nemorino in The Elixir of Love.
+His entrancing performance of Donizetti’s music (including the world-famous aria “Una furtiva lagrima”) dazzled audiences with his terrific sense of bel canto style and the charisma he brings to all his roles.
 This role has already been a great success for him at the state operas of Vienna and Berlin.

 Castronovo is sought after by all the major international companies, including Lyric, where he first captivated audiences as an exceptionally ardent Tamino in The Magic Flute (2011/12).
 His partnerships onstage with Nicole Cabell’s Pamina and Stéphane Degout’s Papageno truly illuminated the story and Mozart’s music.
 He returned to Lyric five seasons later to portray the poet Lensky in Tchaikovsky's Eugene Onegin.
 No one who heard him in that role will ever forget the sight of Castronovo, alone on an empty stage in the starkly lit duel scene, filling that vast space with heartfelt expressiveness in Lensky's melancholy soliloquy.